 Form Number: Form 8826.

-Abstract: Internal Revenue Code section 44 allows eligible small businesses to claim a nonrefundable income tax credit of 50% of the amount of eligible access expenditures for any tax year that exceed $250 but do not exceed $10,000.
+Abstract: Internal Revenue Code section 44. allows eligible small businesses to claim a credit of 50% of the eligible access expenditures that exceeds $250 but do not exceed $10,000.
+Form 8826, Disabled Access Credit, is used by eligible small businesses to claim the 50 percent credit eligible access expenditures to comply with the requirements under the Americans with Disabilities Act of 1990.
+The credit is part of the general business credit.
 Form 8826 is used to figure the credit and the tax liability limit.

-Current Actions: There are no changes to the burden previously approved.
+Current Actions: There are no changes being made to the form at this time.
 This request is for renewal purposes only.

 Type of Review: Extension of a currently approved collection.

 Affected Public: Business or other for-profit organizations, farms.

 Estimated Time per Respondent: 5 hrs., 7 minutes.